corsairmarks/uncapped_consecration/mod/README.md

 ## Compatibility

-While this mod does replace some built-in gameplay objects, it should generally play nicely with other mods as long a they do not also adjust Consecrated Worlds.
+While this mod does replace some built-in gameplay objects, it should generally play nicely with other mods as long as they do not also adjust Consecrated Worlds.

 Not included in my compilation mod [Subtle Polish: A Collection of Fixes and Enhancements](https://steamcommunity.com/sharedfiles/filedetails/?id=2522974089).
 This mod is compatible with the compilation.

-Built for Stellaris version 3.4 "Cepheus."
+Built for Stellaris version 3.6 "Orion."
 Not compatible with achievements.

 ### When to Install